wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

 <img align="middle" src="https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/blob/master/IMG/sysinfo.png" alt="Sys Info" width="1000">

+## Announcements
+* [20190826] Currently abroad in Switzerland for a research program at CERN so I'm not that avaliable for development.
+However, there should be only one issue for the battery drain problem and to my knowledge, you only need to patch your own dsdt.
+Everything else should just work, I use it everyday as my daily driver and I have not encounter any problems.

 ## Update
 ##### Recent | [Changelog Archive](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/blob/master/UPDATES.md)
 * [20190820] Updated to 10.15.0 PB5.
 Still works.